dakyskye/dxhd/README.md

 ### Is dxhd faster than sxhkd

 They haven't benchmarked yet, so I don't know.
-However, been using _dxhd_ since the first release and haven't noticed any speed loss!
+However, I'been using _dxhd_ since the first release and haven't noticed any speed loss!

 ### Why is the released binary file ~~+8mb~~ ~~+6mb~~ +3mb

 Because it's statically built, to make sure it will work on any supported machine!

-### Why is go getting dxhd not recommended

-Whilst `go get`ting _dxhd_ should work fine, it's not recommended, because we can't know what version of dxhd you use in case you want to open a bug report or so. +It's not like _dxhd_ has any bug issue is not opened for already, since the developer of dxhd himself uses _dxhd_ daily, but still.